chambln/pandoc-rss/README.md

 See pandoc-rss(1) for detailed information -- you can run `man share/man/man1/pandoc-rss.1` to read this without installing it.

+## Bugs and notes

+  - RSS enclosures are not supported.
+Nobody uses them anyway.
+  - Any relative links in the body of an input-file will become relative links in the feed and therefore render the feed invalid.

 ## To-do

   - [x] Add options for specifying channel title, link and description